 The Chebeague Island Boat Yard has a small pier and beach for seashell and sea glass hunting.
 We picked up some shells, skipped some rocks, and looked inside the small store, The Niblic.
 I wanted a drink so I picked up a bottle of honey soda to try which tasted very sweet!

 Tips for Your Visit

-Bring a jacket: Even if its a warm summer day, it gets chilly and windy on the ferry ride over.
-Bring a jacket to ensure your comfortable.
+Bring a jacket: Even if it's a warm summer day, it gets chilly and windy on the ferry ride over.
+Bring a jacket to ensure you're comfortable.

 Ferry information: You will have to use Casco Bay Lines to get over to the island and it takes approximately 60-90 minutes one-way to get to Chebeague.
 It might be helpful to grab a ferry schedule so you don't miss the ride back to Portland.

 Souvenirs: If your not satisfied with seashells, the place to pick up Maine-made and Chebeague-specific gifts is at The Niblic, located at the Boat Yard.